anhqpho/SilentSound/README.md

   Project description

 ## Afectiva Sample Code
-This is a sample web app making use of Affectiva Java SDK.Some of the codes here are borrowed from Affectiva's github.
+This is a sample web app making use of Affectiva Java SDK.
+Some of the codes here are borrowed from Affectiva's github.
 I modified some dependencies to run it locally.
 In the future, our team will develop more features and intergrate this module into our main app.

 ## Instruction